Computer Competency Exam

 - Taking the test:

-- Where: Testing & Tutoring Center located in the basement of the Campus Library.
+- Where: Tutoring & Testing Center located in the lower level of the Campus Library.

 - When: See Tutoring and Testing for current hours and directions to the Testing & Tutoring Center.